octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 What's bad is resource starving: if your query is waiting for a lock to be granted, it's because another query has not released it.
 Locks are managed in FIFO queue: there is no shortcut to have lock granted sooner.
 What you need is to find the blocking query, and check why it hasn't released the lock yet.

-If your transaction spans several queries (if you create a transaction explicitly with `BEGIN TRANSACTION` keyword to do so), two more rules applies:
+If your transaction spans several queries (if you create a transaction explicitly with `BEGIN TRANSACTION` keyword to do so), two more rules apply:

 - locks are requested as late as possible, not at the beginning of the transaction;
 - locks are released at the end of the transaction.